judytuna/ng2-starter-project/README.md

 npm i

 # Run the app
-ng server # or npm start
+ng serve # or npm start

 # Build the app
 ng build # or npm run build